data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 Here's a few basic ways to interact with files.

 First, you can create a new directory.
 For convenience's sake, we will create it in directory you extracted the data provided in advance.
 Here type `mkdir firstdir` and hit enter.
-This used the `mkdir` command (meaning 'Making Directory') to create a directory named 'firstdir'.
+This used the `mkdir` command (meaning 'Make Directories') to create a directory named 'firstdir'.
 Now, move into that directory using the `cd` command.

 But wait!
 There's a trick to make things a bit quicker.
 Go up one directory (`cd ..`).
 To navigate to the `firstdir` directory you could type `cd firstdir`.
 Alternatively, you could type `cd f` and then hit tab.
 You will notice that the interface completes the line to `cd firstdir`. **Hitting tab at any time within the shell will prompt it to attempt to auto-complete the line based on the files or sub-directories in the current directory.
 Where two or more files have the same characters, the auto-complete will only fill up to the first point of difference, after which you can add more characters, and try using tab again.
 We would encourage using this method throughout today to see how it behaves (as it saves loads of time and effort!).**